Learning for Life For Laity and Clergy

 2 Building Your Own Ethics: What’s Fair?
 Who Decides? – Mondays 1:00 – 3:00 Consider your beliefs, values and convictions in light of ethical dilemmas in dialogue with your classmates. are you consistent in your ethical framework?
 Why or why not? is consistency a virtue or vice?
 Underneath your reasoning, is there a pattern (logic/reason/emotion)? do you find yourself changing from your initial “gut” reaction through the discussion process?
 Why or why not?
 Carl Gregg is the minister of the Unitarian Universalist Congregation of Frederick.
 He is a Phi Beta Kappa graduate of Furman University, with a B.A. in Religion and Philosophy.
 He earned a M.Div. from the Brite Divinity School and a D.Min. from San Francisco Theological Seminary.

-3 Henri Nouwen: A Spirituality of living – Mondays 7:00 – 9:00 A Catholic priest, Henri presented spiritual realities in a nondenominational way that defined spirituality for the modern era.
+3 Henri Nouwen: A Spirituality of living – Mondays 7:00 – 9:00 – A Catholic, Henri presented spiritual realities in a nondenominational way that defined spirituality for the modern era.
 His core insight that, like Jesus, we are the beloved sons and daughters of God, permeates his writing.
 Henri’s particular gift was his rare ability to simply, yet profoundly, share his own spiritual struggles in a way that helps others to live a spiritual life and grow in relationship with Jesus. the two nouwen texts for this course are: A Spirituality of Living and Here and Now: Living in The Spirit.
 Ray Glennon is a board member of the Henri Nouwen Society and a facilitator of many Nouwen book discussions.
 A graduate of the U.S. Naval (B.S.) and George Washington University (M.S.A.), he is active in lay ministry and religious education in his Catholic parish.

 4 Stressproofing Your Mind: Meditation – Mondays 7:00 – 9:00 For centuries religious and spiritual traditions have valued quiet time for centering and reflection. in our increasingly busy and hyper-connected culture, doctors, religious leaders and therapists have rediscovered the power of mindfulness practices.
 But what is “mindfulness”?
 Very simply it’s waking up to the here and now, bringing our full attention to the present moment using breathing and other focusing techniques in order to experience health for body, mind and spirit. no required book, suggested readings are Buddha’s Brain by rick Hanson and Real Happiness by Sharon Salzberg.
 Beth O’Malley is Dean of the Chapel at Hood College, ordained in the United Church of Christ, graduate of Hiram College and Yale Divinity School, with a certificate from Case Western Reserve’s Pastoral Psychology Institute.
 She is completing training in Duke University’s Koru Mindfulness Meditation program.